-In general, shy people or people who cannot desensitize themselves to the emotions provoked by crowds are more likely to suffer from demophobia.
+In general, shy people or people who cannot desensitize themselves to the emotions provoked by crowds are more likely to suffer from dentophobia.

-Demophobes have different internal representations for their own fear.
+Demophobes have different internal representations of their fear.
 Naturally, the symptoms presented are different for each patient.

-These symptoms and signs are widely described as physical, mental, or emotional.
+These symptoms and signs are described as physical, mental, or emotional.

 The physical signs are similar to those of other phobic fears, some of them increasing the level of serotonin.